Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature

-To prevent the algorithm from moving further inwards, we feed into the algorithm a modified copy of the S/N data, in which the values of $b_{in} < \Tilde{b}_{in}$ are capped to the value at $\Tilde{b}_{in}$.
-This modified S/N landscape is shown in greyscale in the right hand panel of Fig.~\ref{f:ann-contour}.
-Now, the algorithm stops moving further inwards when it reaches $\Tilde{b}_{in}$, and the resulting partitioning scheme (solid steps) becomes optimal.
+In the following, we will call this optimal innermost $S_{\rm X}$ bin to include $\Tilde{b}_{\rm in}$.
+In practice, we first obtain the optimal outermost $S_{\rm X}$ bin to include by finding where the S/N reaches its maximum in each $b_{\rm in}$ column, as illustrated by the cyan steps in the left hand panel of Fig.~\ref{f:ann-contour}.
+This curve also gives us $\tilde{b}_{\rm in}$ as a function of $b_{\rm out}$ by the corollary above.
+To prevent the algorithm from moving further inwards, we therefore feed into the algorithm a modified copy of the S/N data, in which the values at $b_{\rm in} < \Tilde{b}_{\rm in}$ are capped to the value at $\Tilde{b}_{\rm in}$.
+This modified S/N landscape is shown in colour in the right hand panel of Fig.~\ref{f:ann-contour}.
+Now, the algorithm stops moving further inwards when it reaches $\Tilde{b}_{\rm in}$, and the resulting partitioning scheme (solid white steps) becomes optimal.